Portrait of Skylar Neese

 Since Skylar’s murder, the students at University High School have acknowledged they’ve developed trust issues regarding those in their lives.

-In 2013, Skylar’s Law was passed in West Virgina to ensure AMBER Alerts are issued for all missing children, even if police consider them a runaway.
-In 2017, Senators Joe Manchin and John Cornyn introduced a similar law to congress, which would establish a National Missing Advisory Communications Network to immediately notify the public of a missing child if there was risk of serious injury or death.
+In 2013, Skylar’s Law was passed in West Virginia, to ensure AMBER Alerts are issued for all missing children, even if police consider them runaways.
+In 2017, Sen. Joe Manchin (D-WV) and John Cornyn (R-TX) introduced a similar law to Congress, which would establish a National Missing Advisory Communications Network to immediately notify the public of a missing child if there’s risk of serious injury or death.

 In the wake of Skylar’s death, her parents created Skylar’s Promise, which aims to help others and keep her memory alive through sharing her story.
 They visit schools and prisons, where they talk about how all actions have consequences and preach positivity.